SpongePowered/SpongeDocs/source/plugin/injection.rst

 Injector
   ``com.google.inject.Injector`` is available from Guice, it is the injector that was used to inject your plugin's dependencies.
-You can use it to create a child injector with your own module in order to injector your own classes with either the Sponge provided dependencies listed on this page, or configure your own classes
+You can use it to create a child injector with your own module in order to inject your own classes with either the Sponge provided dependencies listed on this page, or configure your own classes

 Logger